Cookiefree90/name/README.md

 ### Define a multi-agent system:

-Define a multi-agent system with coordinator agent, greeter agent, and task execution agent.
+Define a multi-agent system with a coordinator, a greeter, and a task executor agent.
 Then ADK engine and the model will guide the agents works together to accomplish the task.

 ```python
 from google.adk.agents import LlmAgent, BaseAgent